calaldees/blog/musings/future.md

 * Climate change is accelerating - Coral reifs are gone - permafrost gone
 * Fusion power is commercially viable
 * Quantum computing creates significant problems for digital security
+* Blockchain now used for ownership in a range of domains (food and property seem like good guess's)

 2052